This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Some perennials are so low-maintenance that they can quickly become weeds and overtake your garden, or escape and naturalize in your neighborhood.
 (Daylilies are a good example of this.)

-- Perennials vegetables need to be careful placed into a permanent place in your garden, with room to grow in years to come.
+- Perennials vegetables need to be careful placed into a permanent place in your garden, with room to grow in the years to come.
 They will also have to be maintained somewhat differently from your annual crops.

 - Perennials have special pest and disease challenges because you can’t use crop rotation to minimize problems.
 Once some perennials catch a disease, they often have it forever, and need to be replaced.